danpersa/tech.zalando.com/authors/roland-vollgraf.rst

 Hi, I'm Roland.
 I'm Data Science Expert at Zalando with a strong background in Machine Learning and Statistical Signal Processing.
 Coming from a quantitative finance company, I joined Zalando in the beginning of 2013.
-Inside the Data Department I lead a R&D team of a handfull of analysts.
-We started off focusing on optimizations for warhouse logistics and operations research.
+Inside the Data Department I lead a R&D team of a handful of analysts.
+We started off focusing on optimizations for warehouse logistics and operations research.
 Meanwhile we have shifted our focus towards hot topics in the areas statistical learning, image processing and computer vision.